 After a long career in print, in recent years she has moved into radio storytelling, producing investigative programs for the acclaimed ABC Radio National’s Background Briefing program, the first of which – “Ebola With Wings, reporting on the drug-resistant tuberculosis crisis in Papua New Guinea – was a finalist in the prestigious Australian Museum Eureka Prizes in the science journalism category, and also in the United Nations Association of Australia Media Peace awards.
 She also produced a feature documentary for ABC Radio National’s Earshot program, Do Re Mi in PNG, on the Von Trapp family’s adventures in Papua New Guinea.
 She’s a sought-after speaker and educator.
 In late 2015 Jo was invited as a guest lecturer to Columbia University to discuss her work in PNG with students in the journalism and anthropology programs.

 Chandler worked for much of her career at The Age newspaper in Melbourne and was a regular contributor to The Sydney Morning Herald and Good Weekend magazine, culminating in roles as a Fairfax senior writer and roving national and international correspondent.
 In 2009 she earned her first Walkley Award for commentary and analysis for articles generated by trips to the Democratic Republic of Congo and Mozambique.
-Other awards include a Melbourne Press Club Quill for Best Feature (2014), the George Munster Prize for Independent Journalism (2013), the University of New South Wales Bragg Prize for Science Journalism (twice, 2014 & 2012), the Australian Council for International Development (ACFID) Media Prize 2013, and the United Nations Association of Australia Media Peace Award (2010).
+Other awards include two Melbourne Press Club Quills for Best Feature (2014 & 2017), runner-up for the 2017 UNSW Bragg Prize for Science Journalism (which she has previously won twice)’ the George Munster Prize for Independent Journalism (2013), the University of New South Wales Bragg Prize for Science Journalism (twice, 2014 & 2012), the Australian Council for International Development (ACFID) Media Prize 2013, and the United Nations Association of Australia Media Peace Award (2010).
 In 2002 she was awarded the prestigious Australian Museum’s Eureka Prize for Health and Medical Research Journalism for her role coordinating, editing and contributing reporting to a special series for The Age on the human genome.

 Jo Chandler began her career on country and suburban newspapers more than 25 years ago.
 Her journalism has evolved through a variety of writing, production and editing roles, and she has built on her skills and experience through a range of professional fellowships.
 She studied in the US at the University of Missouri-Columbia School of Journalism as a Rotary Foundation Scholar (1988/89) and in 2006 travelled to newspapers and media organisations across the UK on a Harry Brittain fellowship for future senior editors with the Commonwealth Press Union and the British Foreign Office.
 She has received two media fellowships with the Australian Antarctic Division, reporting from Casey station and field research sites in 2007 and in 2009/10.